ethereumjs/ethereumjs-monorepo/packages/trie/README.md

 test()
 ```

-#### Invalid proofs
+#### Invalid Proofs

-Note, if `verifyProof` detects an invalid proof, it throws an error.
-While contrived, the below example demonstrates the error condition that would result if a prover tampers with the data in a merkle proof.
+If `verifyProof` detects an invalid proof, it will throw an error.
+While contrived, the below example illustrates the resulting error condition in the event a prover tampers with the data in a merkle proof.

 ```typescript
 const trie = new Trie()